Coups Are Old Hat to U.S. Saigon Families

 demonstrators forced Prime

-Minister Maj .
+Minister Maj.
 Gen. Nguyen

 Khanh to step down from

 office.
-Undaunted, she y, pt
+Undaunted, she went

-shopping the first day, returning to find her house had
+turning to find her house had

 been on fire.
 Later, on a calm